teebes/tango-core/DEVELOPMENT.rst

   former can be slow (unless snapshots come through here).
 In either case, there is a sense of hot-swapping content of production applications.
   This is where much of tango's optimization takes place.
-* If tango handles multiple app objects and static content, Flask's development server isn't going to suffice.
-What tools should ``tango serve`` use to enable local development?

 Tool ideas: